queen-raae/yoga-pirates-bot/README.md

 - Install dependencies `yarn`
 - Start the bot `yarn dev`

+## 🤖 How to deploy

+- Need to run `node ./src/deploy-commands.js` to deploy the slash commands to all connected Discord servers.

 ## 👑 Stay updated

 Stay updated about side projects and other shenanigans from Queen Raae (and her piratical family) by [subscribing](https://queen.raae.codes/emails/?utm_source=github&utm_campaign=yoga+pirates&utm_medium=readme) to our newsletter.